cbailoni/MobileApp/readme.md

 # Test 2 of Change ALL WorkItem Status - Future to In Progress
 # Test 3 of Change ALL WorkItem Status - Using OID 133=Future to 134=In Progress
 # Test 3 of Change ALL WorkItem Status - Using OID StoryStatus:133=Future to StoryStatus:134=In Progress
-# Test4 using Copy Manifest to the workspace
+# Test4 using Copy Manifest to the workspace Testing
 # Testing using Copy Manifest and also using In Progress without pre status
 # Testing with Manifest + In Progress as Current Status and a Done as New Status
 # S-01008 Testing